Aletsch Arena Ski Switzerland

 Cons

-• No on-piste valley trails or true advanced on-piste terrain.
+- No on-piste valley trails & limited advanced on-piste terrain.

-• Not snowboard friendly (never actually saw one!) due to some awkward linking traverses.
+- Not very snowboard friendly between the various sectors due to some awkward linking traverses.

 Pro or Con (depending on your perspective!)

-• Small, quiet, car-free alpine villages accessible only by cable car or gondola.
+- All alpine villages are car-free and accessible only by cable car or gondola.

 Skiing & Snowboarding, Lifts & Terrain

 Perched high above the valley on sunny south facing slopes, the majority of Aletsch Arena's 104km of perfectly groomed ski trails are above 2,000m elevation - guaranteeing quality snow conditions.
-The gentle rolling terrain across much of the resort is great for beginners and intermediate skiers, the many viewpoints to Aletsch Glacier are a bonus (the Alps largest/longest glacier!).
+The mostly gentle, rolling terrain across much of the resort is great for beginners and intermediate skiers, the many viewpoints to Aletsch Glacier (the Alps largest/longest glacier!)
+7 across the valley all the way to the Matterhorn & Monte Rosa are a bonus.

 Check out the ski trail map for Aletsch Arena below.

 Advanced riders will enjoy more serious challenges via the tunnel off Bettmerhorn, the summit of Eggishorn, in the off-piste and several freeride routes.
-We easily found delightful off-piste powder with very few people hunting it, particularly skier's right of Riederfurka.
-But let us not kid ourselves, Aletsch Arena is not about advanced & expert freeriders.
+We easily found delightful off-piste powder with very few people hunting it, particularly skier's right of Riederfurka and loads of steep, interesting stuff off Bettmerhorn, Eggishorn & under the Heimall chair.
+But let us not kid ourselves, even though there is some wonderful terrain, Aletsch Arena is not about advanced & expert freeriders.

-Whilst the snow quality is amazing, the terrain lends itself to fun, family ski holidays, not huge freeride adventure - and that's OK because there are plenty of other mountains for that.
+Whilst the snow quality is amazing, the terrain lends itself more to fun, family ski holidays, and less to huge freeride adventure - and that's OK because there are plenty of other mountains for that.
 It is possible to have some adventure though.
-Ski the full vertical of over 1,800m from the top of Eggishorn down to the valley town of Fiesch.
+Some very good freeride chutes and lines off the top of Eggishorn are perfect on a powder day.
+You can scope them from the top of Talegga chair.
+Alternatively, if there is snow down to the valley, ski the full vertical of over 1,800m from the top of Eggishorn down to the valley town of Fiesch.
 The bottom half can be quite 'sporty'!
+And you may have to pay for the gondola back up to Fiescheralp as it is not usually included in a ski pass.

 Lift Passes

 Lift passes at the resort are now dynamically priced (and potentially quite cheap) when purchased online.
 Prices at ticket windows are usually significantly higher.
-Lift passes can come with or without the 'feeder' (valley access) cable cars from the valley included on the pass.
+Lift passes can come with or without the 'feeder' (valley access from Fiesch to Fiescheralp, Betten to Bettmeralp & Mörel to Riederalp) cable cars from the valley included on the pass.
 Naturally a lift pass without the feeder cable cars (for anyone staying on the mountain) is slightly cheaper.
 Everyone visiting for the day will need the feeder cable cars included on their ticket as there is no other way up the mountain in winter.

 Where is Aletsch Arena Switzerland?